mrcreatist/reimburser/README.md

 This is an Open Source Monorepo created by [Abhishek Verma](https://mrcreatist.github.io)

-## Vision :smile:
+## Vision :volcano:

-This monorepo aims to contribute in saving the Earth from prinitng paper bills as proof for reimbursements.
+This monorepo aims to contribute in saving the Earth :earth_asia: from prinitng paper bills :page_with_curl: as proof for reimbursements.

 ## Running the project